robnagler/robnagler.github.io/_posts/2005-12-31-BookReview-The-Island-at-the-Center-of-the-World.md

 ---
 layout: post
-title: "BookReview: The Island at the Center of the World"
+title: "BookNotes: The Island at the Center of the World"
 date: 2005-12-31T12:00:00Z
 ---
 By Russell Shorto, Doubleday, 2004, 0-385-50349-0